Biomedical Engineering, B.S.

 Careers

 There are a variety of career paths to choose from as a biomedical engineer, including industrial or consulting positions; graduate school; and professional schools such as medicine, veterinary medicine or business administration.
-SLU's curriculum allows BME students to specialize in and explore the biomedical engineering program while still providing a solid background in biological/physical sciences, mathematics and basic engineering.
+SLU's curriculum allows BME students to specialize in and explore the biomedical engineering program while providing a solid background in biological/physical sciences, mathematics and basic engineering.

 Admission Requirements